-72. Managers who embrace the marketing concept realize that they cannot just define their line of business in terms of the products they currently produce or sell.
+73. Managers who embrace the marketing concept realize that they cannot just define their line of business in terms of the products they buy or sell.

-An industry must learn to be more marketing oriented and cannot just define its business in terms of the products they buy or sell.
+Feedback: An industry must learn to be more marketing oriented and cannot just define its trends facing the company.